omega-gg/VBML/README.md

 ## english / [français](fr/README.md)

-VBML is the first declarative video language built for a [Semantic Player](https://omega.gg/about/SemanticPlayer).
+VBML is the first declarative video language designed for a [Semantic Player](https://omega.gg/about/SemanticPlayer).
 It's a client based markup language designed to define, aggregate and access video resources on the Internet.
 It's based on [BML](https://github.com/omega-gg/BML) and inspired by [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.
 The goal is to provide simple properties and routines in